-Last night in Brisbane, Calxa Australia was honoured at the iAwards as the state winner of the e-Inclusions and e-Community category, recognising the contribution its software has made to the community sector in Australia.
+Last night in Brisbane, Calxa was recognised for innovation.
+It was honoured at the iAwards as the state winner of the e-Inclusions and e-Community category, recognising the contribution its software has made to the community sector in Australia.

-Understanding that funds are scarce in many Not-for-Profits, Calxa has partnered with DonorTec to provide $1 million of its software to community organisations.
-This will allow grassroots organisations to achieve the same productivity increases as their larger counterparts – freeing up resources to be directed towards core services.
+Understanding that funds are scarce in many Not-for-Profits, Calxa has partnered with Connecting Up to provide $1 million of its software to community organisations.
+This will allow grassroots organisations to achieve the same productivity increases as their larger counterparts.
+Freeing up resources can then be directed towards core services.